When the unexpected happened, the Knoll family's life turned upside-down. Here's their story of how life insurance provided some peace of mind.

 The start to a busy life

-Greg and Melissa met as college students when they were assigned to the same dormitory.
-Melissa’s mother had sent her to college well-stocked with provisions to last through months of studying.
-When Melissa began sharing her stash with Greg, a true friendship formed.
+Greg and Melissa met as college students living in the same residence hall.
+Melissa’s mother had sent her to college well-stocked with provisions to last through months of studying — and when Melissa began sharing her stash with Greg, a true friendship formed.

 “We didn’t begin dating right away,” Melissa explained.
 “I liked him, although I wouldn’t admit it to myself.
 Eventually, I needed a date for a sorority function and asked him to go, kind of as a favor.
 By the time the winter formal rolled around, it was more than friendship.”